alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 Docker version 18.09.2, build 6247962
 ```

-* run from the root of the [content-publisher] project:
+* Run from the root of the [content-publisher] project:

 #### What are Docker images and a container?